 Again, with these words (and an overwhelming majority vote) the Florida-Georgia District passed a resolution memorializing Synod regarding the maelstrom that surrounds the Ecclesiastical Supervision issue that has arisen within Synod since the Synodical Convention in 2016.
 The Florida-Georgia District has resolved:

 “That CCM Opinion 16.2791 be nullified and sent for review with clear reference to the historical precedent of Synod’s practices and rules since its inception; that the District memorialize Synod that the decision of the Board of Directors concerning 12-14 be nullified and sent for review; and that the District memorialize Synod with proposed constitutional and bylaw changes that would seek to clarify and return to Synod’s historic position; and finally that the District pray for peace and harmony within the District and Synod, providing a witness to God’s powerful work of reconciliation in our lives.”

-The delegates want reversal of the unconstitutional move in 2017 by Matt and his United Lister Board naming him supervisor of 6,000 pastors AND congregations!
+The delegates want reversal of the unconstitutional move in 2017 by President Harrison and his United Lister Board naming him supervisor of 6,000 pastors AND congregations!
 It will never work.
 Let’s return to a world of sanity where duly-elected District Presidents are the ecclesiastical supervisors in their Districts.